 What is an insurance binder?

-An insurance binder is a legal agreement between you and the insurance company that provides proof of insurance for a temporary period of time — typically 30–60 days.
-It highlights key information about your insurance policy that is necessary to secure a mortgage or auto loan.
+An insurance binder is a legal agreement between you and the insurance company that provides proof of insurance for a temporary period of time — typically 30 to 60 days.
+It highlights key information about your insurance policy that is necessary to secure a home mortgage or car loan.

-Thanks to advances in technology, some home insurance companies are able to accept and issue policies faster and more accurately, so it’s possible that you’ll be issued the full policy rather than a binder.
-But more traditional companies will likely issue you a binder, at least at the outset.
+Some home insurance companies are able to accept and issue policies faster than others, so it’s possible that you’ll be issued your full policy or declaration page rather than an insurance binder.

 Who needs a homeowners insurance binder?